hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 Allows running a [HydPy](https://github.com/hydpy-dev/hydpy) model as a BlackBoxModel in [OpenDA](http://openda.org/).

+This version of HydPyOpenDABBModelWrapper is currently compatible with OpenDA Version 2.4.5.

 ## Compilation

 Building the sources is done via [Gradle](https://gradle.org/).
 Usually,